steventheworker/DockAltTab/README.md

 # Install Instructions:

--   grant accessibility & automation permissions in system preferences
+-   Grant Accessibility & Input Monitoring permissions, it will then ask for Automation.
+    -   After Input Monitoring is granted, if the downloads folder is on the dock, clicking it will also produce a prompt for Files & Folders permissions
--   [AltTab](https://alt-tab-macos.netlify.app) should be running before launching
+-   NOTE: &nbsp; [AltTab](https://github.com/steventheworker/alt-tab-macos/releases/) must be running before launching
+-   Optional: &nbsp; (**Firefox users** ONLY): &nbsp; to better ignore Picture-In-Picture windows, DockAltTab must also be granted "Screen Recording" permissions [(used to verify window title isn't "Picture-In-Picture")](https://developer.apple.com/forums/thread/126860#398314022)

 #